pytorch/data/docs/source/reading_service.rst

 Dynamic Sharding
 ^^^^^^^^^^^^^^^^

-Dynamic sharding is achieved by ``PrototypeMultiProcessingReadingService`` and ``DistributedReadingService`` to shard the pipeline based on the information of corresponding multiprocessing and distributed workers.
+Dynamic sharding is achieved by ``MultiProcessingReadingService`` and ``DistributedReadingService`` to shard the pipeline based on the information of corresponding multiprocessing and distributed workers.
 And, TorchData offers two types of ``DataPipe`` letting users to define the sharding place within the pipeline.

 - ``sharding_filter``: When the pipeline is replicable, each distributed/multiprocessing worker loads data from one replica of the ``DataPipe`` graph, and skip the data not blonged to the corresponding worker at the place of ``sharding_filter``.